Almost 500,000 people in West Virginia have prediabetes. Are you at risk?

 - Being physically active less than three times per week

-If you think you may be at risk for developing diabetes, Click Here for the Diabetes Prevention Screening Test.
+If you think you may be at risk for developing diabetes, Click here for the Prediabetes Risk Test.
 If the screening shows you could have prediabetes, talk to a healthcare provider about getting your blood glucose level checked as soon as possible.
 If the glucose level indicates you have prediabetes, you should consider enrolling in an evidence based lifestyle change program.
 Prediabetes Referral Form

 Group Lifestyle Balance Program

 WVU Medicine Potomac Valley Hospital offers Group Lifestyle Balance (GLB) programs to residents of Mineral County and the surrounding areas.
 The GLB program helps you achieve two goals: lose weight and increase physical activity and has been show to improve risk factors for type 2 diabetes and heart disease.
 Participants of this program work as a group with a Lifestyle Coach during a 22 session/12 month program.